 ABC Family History Association is all about making connections!
-Our members usually have some connection with the Armagh City, Banbridge and Craigavon (ABC) council area or Northern Ireland itself, whether they live there or their family came from there, no matter how long ago.
+Our members have some connection with Northern Ireland, whether they live there or their family came from there, no matter how long ago.
 We run family history courses to teach people from our area and throughout the world how to find the connections between us and know who our ancestors were, where they came from, what they did and how they lived.
-We offer regular talks workshops and visits.
+We offer regular talks, workshops and visits.
 Members can also take part in projects to use those skills and share results.
 Each year we publish a book written by our members based on the results of our current project.
 We love to welcome those from overseas to our area and help them get the most from their trip to their ancestral homeland!

 You can join ABC Family History Association as an Online Member who can enjoy our web page, online talks, family history courses and workshops and start or take part in projects, or you can take out one of our local Membership categories for individuals, couples and students who can also attend events we organise in Northern Ireland, which will be well publicised on this page.
 Organisations who support our purposes can take out a Corporate Membership.
 Come and join us!

 Stay in the Know